 What is the right problem to address in your job search?

 I notice job seekers are willing to follow the advice of any Tom, Dick, or Harry in their job search.
-Pulled willy-nilly by “so-called” experts who are really only talking about their personal preferences or something they read in a book.
+Pulled willy-nilly by “so-called” experts who really only talk about their personal preferences or something they read in a book.

 Obviously, there are some people you should listen to in your job search.
 If you let yourself be swayed by every bit of advice online or from your neighbor down the block, you will be stuck.